A Geometric Analysis of Small-sized Language Model Hallucinations: Methodology

 These collections define empirical distance distributions, which, consistently with the structural analysis above, are compared to the corresponding intra-class distance distributions using the Wasserstein distance.
 Intuitively, a response is assigned to the class for which its induced distance distribution is more consistent with the internal structure of that class.
-In other words, we assign $r$ to the class minimising the Wasserstein discrepancy between $\Delta_\circ(z)$ and the reference intra-class distribution $\Delta_{\circ\circ}$, or, in formulas, the response is classified as Hallucinated if $ W(\DeGG, \DeG) > W(\DeHH, \DeH) $.
+In other words, we assign $r$ to the class minimising the Wasserstein discrepancy between $\Delta_\circ(z)$ and the reference intra-class distribution $\Delta_{\circ\circ}$, or, in formulas, the response is classified as Hallucinated if \( W(\DeGG, \DeG) > W(\DeHH, \DeH)\,. \)

-While this procedure resembles classical linear discriminant classification under Euclidean distance, its formulation in terms of distributional consistency aligns naturally with the structural analysis developed earlier.
+While this procedure resembles classical linear discriminant classification under Euclidean distance, its formulation in terms of distributional consistency aligns naturally with the structural analysis introduced for \aporia.
 This perspective allows classification decisions to be interpreted geometrically, in terms of conformity with the observed internal organisation of response clusters, rather than solely in terms of pointwise distance to a decision boundary.